Scoopit/mysqldump-to-parquet/README.md

 ## Features / Limitations

+Schema is created from `CREATE TABLE` statement.
+It handle nullable/not nullable values.

-- read schema from `CREATE TABLE` statement
+For a given table, `CREATE TABLE` statement must appear before `INSERT INTO` statements.
-- handle null/not null column

-## Usage

-Input stream (file or stdin) must contain `CREATE TABLE` statement before any insertion of data into the table.
+Data from multiple tables cannot be interleaved.

 ## License